garywei944/garywei944/README.md

 |:----------------:|:----------:|:----------------:|:-------------------:|
 |    Researcher    |  Engineer  |      Gamer       |       Hacker        |

 Hi GitHub!
 I'm **Gary**.
 I also go by the name ***ariseus*** online.
+I'm an incoming master student at Cornell University.
-I'm a senior undergraduate and am currently working at [UMass BioNLP lab](https://bio-nlp.org/) on practical medical NLP projects.
+I was working at [UMass BioNLP lab](https://bio-nlp.org/) on practical medical NLP projects.
 I will continue to research in Machine Learning in graduate school.

 I always depict myself as a combination of scientist and engineer.
-I study in General Computer Science and Computational and Applied Mathematics.
+I study in General Computer Science and Computational and Applied Mathematics as an undergraduate.
 I do project in Machine Learning, Full Stack websites, Serverless websites, Game programming, etc.

 I'm a PROUD Arch Linux user, but not an extreme fundamentalist.
 Usually I play around with all potential solutions and go for the best practice.
 I write compatible command line scripts.
 I care about writing well-structured high-performance reproducible machine learning projects.
 I also care about theoretical and mathematical foundations.
-I wanted to be a mathematician when I was a freshman.
+I wanted to become a mathematician when I was a freshman.

 I also do beginner level exploitation and reverse engineering stuffs.
 I enjoy solving CTF challenges and used to have fun with them.

 I play league, play PC games, and watch anime.
 I really like the anime STEINS;GATE and my dream is to be a mad scientist.

 我的母语是中文，I'm studying in US, 日本語も私の専攻です。